-The Marin Waldorf School created a beautiful piece that very accurately reflects the position of many Waldorf Schools regarding media.
+The Marin Waldorf School created a beautiful piece that very accurately reflects our position regarding media in early childhood.

 “The three stages in the child’s development are usually not granted enough importance, yet they more or less determine the whole manner in which the child can become a human being inhabiting the Earth”